thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 We choose Adam optimizer because it typically converges faster than traditional methods like stochastic gradient descent, making it especially suitable for training deep models such as CNNs.

+### Post-Processing Procedure: Ensuring Feasible Solution

+To ensure the CNN outputs remain feasible with respect to system constraints, the paper applies a lightweight two-step post-processing procedure:

+- First, if any AP's predicted transmit power exceeds its allowed maximum, all its power control values are proportionally rescaled to satisfy the constraint.
+- Second, after recalculating the spectral efficiencies, if any AP exceeds its fronthaul capacity, all user spectral efficiencies are scaled down to ensure no AP is overloaded.

+These are the constraints that are most likely to be violated.

+This approach guarantees that the final solution respects power and fronthaul constraints without retraining the model, allowing for fast, constraint-compliant inference in real time.

 ### Model Evaluation

 The performance of the proposed CNN model was evaluated by comparing its outputs to the optimal solutions obtained from the SCA algorithm.
 The key metric used was total spectral efficiency, which reflects how efficiently the network uses its available resources.